South Vietnam: Radio

 There were four AM and one FM radio stations, all of them owned by the government (VTVN), named Radio Vietnam.
 One of them was designated as a nationwide civilian broadcast, another was for military service and the other two stations included a French-language broadcast station and foreign language station broadcasting in Chinese, English, Khmer and Thai.
-Radio Vietnam started its operation in 1955 under then President Ngo Dinh Diem, and ceased operation on 30 April 1975, with the broadcast of surrender by Duong Van Minh.
+Radio Vietnam started its operation in 1955 under then President Ngô Đình Diệm, and ceased operation on 30 April 1975, with the broadcast of surrender by Duong Van Minh.
 The radio stations across the former South were later reused by the communist regime to broadcast their state-run radio service.

 Television

 Television was introduced to South Vietnam on 7 February 1966 with a black-and-white FCC system.
 Covering major cities in South Vietnam, started with a one-hour broadcast per day then increased to six hours in the evening during the 1970s.
 There were two main channels: